alexteal/dotfiles/README.md

 ![demo video](./media/demo.gif "demo of my setup")

-A hacky general cli environment. _Should_ run on anything from a new mac to a docker container.
+A hacky general cli environment. _Should\*_ run on anything from a new mac to a docker container.

+\*as long as the planets have aligned properly

 Includes:

 -   ohmyzsh
     -   p10k
     -   Autocomplete and fuzzy searchable command history
--   nvim
-    -   tons of plugins
+-   lvim
-    -   Largely minimal, optimized for webdev
-    -   half broken but still does the job 99% of the time
+    - customized keybinds
+    - plugins that turn LunarVim into more of an IDE
 -   tmux
     -   some solid custom config, with catpuccin themed status line
--   custom bash scripts
+-   custom shell scripts
     -   available in `./scripts/`
-    -   contains neat features like `venv`, which creates a python3 venv and sources it in one command

 ## Install

-**it's been a long time since i've done real damage tests with this script. it might overwrite config files, so back them up in case.**

-You need bash to install.
-Install with `./install`
+**pre-reqs**
+- bash
+- curl
+- *hopfully be on a linux distro i support or on OSX*

+1. `./install`
+2. press `y` if you want to backup config files
+3. put in your password to install system packages
+?. profit.

 You may be prompted to press 'y' for some packages.
 First time installs will require you to interact with Oh-my-zsh, and exit the shell the first time.

-Then `source ~/.zshrc` to enable environment.
+Then `source ~/.zshrc` to enable environment, or just restart `zsh`

-## nvim setup

-_try starting nvim and just waiting.
-There's a first time install script that **should** bootstrap everything._

-Neovim should bootstrap itself ootb.
-If it doesn't, run these scripts.
-Currently, the paths it's trying to bootstrap itself from don't always exist, so critical errors are expected on a first time run.

-`:PackerSync`
-`:TSInstall tsx html`

-## scripts documentation
+## Custom Scripts

+Located in `./scripts/`, there's a handful of pretty useful scripts that I've made.
+Here's some explanations on what they do.
+Most of them should give you a help message if you use it wrong.

 | script          | function                                                                                                            |
 | --------------- | ------------------------------------------------------------------------------------------------------------------- |